 As you identify relevant search queries for your content (it can be a website, a blog post, or even a YouTube video) and review the first page of search results, you understand the words and phrases that your future customers (and your competitors) use.
 Including these keywords (without overdoing it) in your product descriptions, page titles, and blog posts improves your organic search rankings.

-Keyword research is also a way to narrow down what content you should publish by identifying gaps where your website doesn’t rank as well as two or more of your competitors’.
+Keyword research is also a way to narrow down what content you should publish by identifying gaps where your website doesn’t rank as well as two or more of your competitors.
 Keyword gaps are simply opportunities to create engaging, high-conversion content.
+Keyword gaps enable you to start ranking for low-competition keywords while you establish your content strategy.
+For example, ranking for a competitive keyword like small business phone system will take significant time so keyword gaps allow you to rank for easier keywords in the meantime.

 Sounds like a lot of work?
 It is, but there are lots of free and paid SEO tools in the market that make keyword research and identifying keyword gaps easier.
 From browser plugins such as SEOQuake to Moz’s excellent set of free SEO tools to full-featured services such as Ahrefs and SEMRush, there’s one for every need and budget.